PH-F/idserver-sdk/README.md

 > One important point here is that once the JWT is stored in the session you don't have to login the user every time to perform some action.
 The SDK automatically will check if there's a valid JWT token in the session.
 If so it will add it to the header, allowing you to do the API call.
 Otherwise it will throw a `MissingJwtException`.

+##### The `Auth` Middleware

+This SDK comes with a handful `Auth` middleware, that must be used in all actions you want to protect by the JWT authentication.
+You can name it in you Laravel `Http/Kernel.php` file, for example, like `jwt-auth` or just replacing the current `auth` one.

 ##### Token Refresh

 Every JWT has a expiration time.
 The SDK knows that and has two Client Middlewares for Guzzle that are pushed when the Guzzle instance is created.
 They're always checking for JWT in the session and also JWT changes.